lvgl/lvgl/docs/details/base-widget/coord.rst

 ************

-When passing "length units" (a.k.a. "distance units" or "size units") as arguments to functions that modify position, size, etc., in many cases, to make layout of your UI convenient, you have a choice of several different types of units you can use.
+When passing "length units" (a.k.a. "distance units" or "size units") as arguments to functions that modify position, size, etc., to make layout of your UI convenient, you have a choice of several different types of units you can use.

 :pixels:             Specify size as pixels:  an integer value always means pixels.
                      E.g. :cpp:expr:`lv_obj_set_x(btn, 10)`.